-Dr. Satchit Balsari is an assistant professor in emergency medicine at Harvard Medical School and Beth Israel Deaconess Medical Center (BIDMC).
+Dr. Satchit Balsari is an associate professor in emergency medicine at Harvard Medical School and Beth Israel Deaconess Medical Center (BIDMC).
 Since 2009, he has been affiliated with the FXB Center for Health and Human Rights at Harvard University, where his research has contributed to advocacy on behalf of vulnerable populations affected by disasters and crises.

 His interests in mobile technology, disaster response, and population health have been informed by his clinical practice in the United States and his field work around the world.
 His research has resulted in innovative applications of mobile, cloud-based technology to address public health challenges in mass gatherings, disasters, and humanitarian crises.